 Biography: Joseph Vranich

 Joe helps businesses make location decisions driven by growth, consolidation, market changes, or a need to relocate to a place with a more favorable business climate.

 As an impartial Site Selection Consultant and Business Coach, Joe has an organized process to assess potential locations based on labor availability, facility costs, logistics, utility rates and quality-of-life factors.
-His evaluations include a review of an area’s public incentives and its tax and regulatory regime.
+His evaluations include a review of an area’s economic incentives and its tax and regulatory regime.

 While being introduced on America’s highest-rated cable-TV business show, “Your World With Neil Cavuto,” the host said, “Joe Vranich is a Coach committed to you and your success.”
 He has been a repeated guest on ABC, BBC, CBS, CNN, Fox News, NBC, NPR and on hundreds of local broadcasts.
 His most recent media appearances focus on why companies leave hostile business environments for business-friendly states and localities.

 His background includes serving as CEO of an international trade organization, Senior Vice President-Public Relations, a U.S. Senate appointee to a Congressional Review Panel and a non-fiction author on transportation issues.

 Contributing to Stability & Sound Location Choices

-Joe’s contributions to business growth include assisting companies in locating their headquarters, back offices and manufacturing factories to more optimal environments for the long term.
-For example, he helped a consumer-products company in Orange County benefit from lower building ownership costs in a new out-of-state location – one also with a superior labor force.
-He aided a Los Angeles-based financial institution find three new locations to serve as back offices and call centers.
-He assisted an international equipment designer find an affordable way to establish a showroom in the New York City area and a California construction equipment company identify a more desirable location in the Southwest.
+Joe’s contributions to business growth include assisting companies in locating their headquarters, back offices and manufacturing plants to more optimal environments for the long term.
+For example, he helped a California consumer-products company benefit from lower building ownership costs in a new out-of-state location – one also with a superior labor force.
+He aided a Los Angeles-based financial institution find three new locations to serve as small back offices and call centers.
+And he assisted an equipment designer find an affordable way to establish an office and showroom in the New York City area.

 Substantial Location Research